The SafetyPro Podcast

 In summary, cognitive interviews are an effective tool for investigating workplace incidents.
 By using cognitive interviews as part of your incident investigation process, you can improve the accuracy of your investigations, prevent future incidents, comply with legal requirements, engage employees, and continuously improve your workplace safety programs.

-Blaine J. Hoffmann has been in the occupational safety & health industry for 28 years.
-He is the producer and host of The SafetyPro Podcast and founded the SafetyPro Podcast Community Site.
+Blaine J. Hoffmann, MS OSHM has been in the occupational safety and health industry for over 28 years and is the author of "Rethinking SAFETY Culture" and "Rethinking SAFETY Communications," which are available now.
+Blaine is also the producer and host of The SafetyPro Podcast and founded the SafetyPro Podcast community site.

 community logo